manuzcheruz/devforge/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain NodeForge's quality
+- Maintain NodeSmith's quality
 - Fix problems that are important to users
-- Enable a sustainable system for NodeForge's maintainers to review contributions
+- Enable a sustainable system for NodeSmith's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: